 Those of you who will not pass the exam will be given a chance for a resit.
 Study and examination regulations require that you use the nearest possible opportunity, which will come during examination period of the next semester.
 Your studies will be interrupted until the resit day, unless you meet the requirements for being enrolled in the following term.

-The list of courses of each programme and fields which can be discussed during the academic discussion + other important documents from your Departments
+The list of courses of each programme and fields which can be discussed during the academic discussion + additional documents from the Departments

 - Managerial Accounting

-For more information, please check the web of the Department of Business Management.
+For more important information, please have a look at the web of the Department of Business Management.